Phono3py API#

 One value#

-A distance like value \(l\) is specified.
-Using this value, a regular grid is generated.
-As default, the three integer values of the conventional regular grid are defined by the following calculation.
+A length-like value \(l\) is specified, from which a regular grid is generated.
+By default, the three integer values of the conventional regular grid are computed as:

 (2)#\[n_i = \max[1, \mathrm{nint}(l|\mathbf{b}^*_i|)]\]

-Experimentally, use of a generalized regular grid is supported.
-By specifying use_grg = True at the Phono3py class instantiation, the generalized regular grid is generated using the value \(l\).
-First, the conventional unit cell of the primitive cell is searched.
-Second, Eq.
-(2) is applied to the reciprocal basis vectors of the conventional unit cell.
-Then, \(\mathbf{q}\)-points are sampled following Eq.
-(1) with respect to the reciprocal basis vectors of the conventional unit cell.
-The parallelepiped defined by \(\mathbf{b}^*_i\) of the conventinal unit cell can be smaller than that of the primitive cell.
-In this case, the \(\mathbf{q}\)-points are sampled to fill the latter parallelepiped.
+As an experimental feature, the generalized regular grid is also supported.
+Pass use_grg=True when instantiating Phono3py to enable it.
+The procedure is as follows: first, the conventional unit cell corresponding to the primitive cell is found; second, Eq.
+(2) is applied to the reciprocal basis vectors of that conventional unit cell; and finally, \(\mathbf{q}\)-points are sampled following Eq.
+(1) with respect to those reciprocal basis vectors.
+The parallelepiped defined by \(\mathbf{b}^*_i\) of the conventional unit cell can be smaller than that of the primitive cell; in such a case, additional \(\mathbf{q}\)-points are sampled to fill the latter parallelepiped.

 3x3 integer matrix (experimental)#

-This is used to define the generalized regular grid explicitly.
-The generalized regular grid is designed to be automatically generated by one given value considering symmetry.
-However a 3x3 integer matrix (array) is accepted if this matrix follows the symmetry properly.
+This form defines the generalized regular grid explicitly.
+The generalized regular grid is designed to be generated automatically from a single length-like value while respecting symmetry; however, a 3x3 integer matrix (array) is also accepted as long as it is compatible with the crystal symmetry.

 Phonon-phonon interaction calculation#